Native plants in your backyard

 Horticulture Symposium: Go Wild with Your Gardening

 Are you ready to transition your garden to a more wildlife-friendly greenspace?
 No matter your level of gardening experience or the size of your garden, join us for a day of learning and inspiration to enhance your own connection with nature through the plants.
 All gardens can be part of a vital network of havens for nature across the city, state, and nation.
-Experienced educators, authors, and scientists will inspire and guide you along the path to a healthy, thriving, native wildlife garden.
-The 2022 Horticulture Symposium was a huge success!
-See you again in 2023!
+Experienced educators, authors, horticulture professionals, and scientists will inspire and guide you along the path to a healthy, thriving, native wildlife garden.

 Conservation Alliance (GPCA), the Chattahoochee Nature Center is involved in several different plant conservation projects.
 We have been growing the federally endangered Clematis socialis, Alabama Leather Flower, a plant discovered in the 1990’s when only five small patches remained in the wild in Georgia.
 CNC received a grant to propagate this plant and track each cutting according to maternal line.
 We will share the plants we are growing from cuttings and divisions of the established populations with other GPCA member institutions and reestablish them in their native habitat.